Maine’s new paid leave law is the result of years

 Download a one-page document of this information & some examples by clicking on the image below!

-Employers and employees will each contribute a certain percentage of the employee’s weekly pay to the state fund.
-If you are a small business with less than 15 employees, you do not have to pay the employer contribution to the fund - and your staff can still be covered by the program if they meet other program requirements.
-Self-employed workers will only to pay the employee contribution.
-The contribution rate will likely be between .43% and .48% - with a maximum of 1% split between the employer and employee.
+• The PFML premium is 1% of wages.
+This split between employees and employers, the employee covers 0.5% and the employer covers the other 0.5%.
+If you are a small employer with less than 15 employees, you do not have to pay the employer contribution to the fund - and your staff can still be covered by the program if they meet other program requirements.
+Self-employed workers will only pay the employee contribution.

-People can take leave for what the law calls qualified reasons.
-This includes to care for themselves or a family member with a serious health condition, to bond with a child after birth, adoption, or foster placement, and leave for victims of domestic violence, sexual violence, and stalking.
+• People can take leave for specific reasons.
+This includes to care for themselves or a family member with a serious health condition, to bond with a child after birth, adoption, or foster placement, time to prepare for a family member’s military deployment, and leave for victims of domestic violence, sexual violence, and stalking.

-A person can take up to 12 weeks for a qualified reason in a benefit year.
-Paid leave will need to be taken at the same time as federal Family Medical Leave Act leave.
+• A person can take up to 12 weeks for a qualified reason in a benefit year.
+If a worker qualifies for other state or federal unpaid family and medical leave laws, paid leave must be taken at the same time.
 The weekly benefit is determined by a person's income.
-It is capped at the state's average weekly wage, which is about $1,000 a week.
+It is capped at the state's average weekly wage, which is about $1,200 a week.

 Paid Family & Medical Leave: